OgoxHammerschild/OgoxHammerschild.github.io/README.md

 ---
-title: Daniel Bortfeld - Portfolio | Code Snippets
-description: A small collection of repositories and code snippets!
+title: A small collection of repositories and code snippets!
 ---

 <a name="Etos_Video"/>